 Here are some tips and tools to help you master the art of swiping:

 - Get some screen capture tools.
-I use Jing from TechSmith as well as Awesome Screenshot.
+I use Jing from TechSmith.
 You can also use the Evernote web clipper.

 - Create folders or notebooks for your swiped content.
 Great content comes in all shapes and sizes, so you’ll want a place to keep it all.
 Evernote is a great way to put all your swipes in one place.